+13/02/2019 Sounds fair

-Date of Submission Submission Comment 1 3/02/2019 Sounds fair Nil 1: 15/02/2019 1.
-Increasing the penalty from \$60 to \$75 is pointless. \$60 is a fair fine, the purpose of increasing will only make money.
-It is not for the purpose of deterring parkers.
-Fix the underlying issue. or effect of the Local Law this submission was considered 2.
-I agree with having more clear street signs and better yet having more parking.
+15/02/2019 1.
+Increasing the penalty from \$60 to \$75 is pointless. \$60 is As neither comment is in relation to the structure, purpose is not for the purpose of deterring parkers.
+Fix the underlying but was deemed to not warrant amendment to the issue.

+2. I agree with having more clear street signs and better yet having more parking.
 If you have more parking then people do not need/have an excuse to park illegally.
 Especially at bassendean primary.
 There is not enough parking for parents.